rediwo/redi-orm/cmd/redi-orm/README.md

 - Migrations are tracked in a `redi_migrations` table
 - Each migration has a version (timestamp) and checksum
 - The CLI uses the same migration system as the programmatic API
-- All database operations run in transactions for safety
+- All database operations run in transactions for safety (MongoDB requires replica set for transactions)
+- MongoDB migrations are limited to index management (no schema changes)